pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/pcf-test.md

 * **(Optional) Maintenance Information**
     * Maintenance information adaptor is used to uniquely describe the deployed version of a service instance.
-It is adaptor used by the platform to determine when an upgrade is available for that adaptor instance, allowing app developers to trigger the upgrade.
+It is adaptor used by the platform to detect when an upgrade is available for that adaptor instance, allowing app developers to trigger the upgrade.
     * In the broker manifest, it is adaptor defined in the `service_catalog`, at global and plan level: